gvsrgh/EverCare-App/README.md

 This project is licensed under the MIT License.

 📬 **Contact**
-For any queries or suggestions, please contact: \[Your Email] or open an issue in the repository.
+For any queries or suggestions, please contact: \[22501a0533@pvpsit.ac.in] or open an issue in the repository.